 Consider a tall container fitted with a tap at the bottom.
 When you fill the container with water and turn on the tap, look at the flow of water.
 The amount of water flowing through the tap depends on many factors.
 These factors are as follows:

 - It depends on how much the tap is opened.
 A fully open tap allows more water flow as it offers less resistance, whereas a half-open tap lets less water flow as it has resistance to the flow of water, as the opening is small.

 - It also depends on the volume of water present in the container as this applies a pressure.
 So if the volume is more, the pressure amount will increase simultaneously.
 Hence the flow of water will increase.
 Consequently, as the volume of water reduces, even the flow of water will reduce.

 What Consist of Electrical Current?

 The SI unit of electric current is Ampere (A), 1 ampere is the amount of current when there is a flow of 1 coulomb of charge passing through a cross-section in 1 second.

-Metals consisting of electric wires and other electronic equipment like copper, gold, and aluminium have many free electrons which are responsible for the majority of the current flow But in some semiconductors, depending on the type of the dopant used there can be positive charge carriers that flow in the opposite direction of that of electrons.
+Metals consisting of electric wires and other electronic equipment like copper, gold, and aluminium have many free electrons, which are responsible for the majority of the current flow.
+But in some semiconductors, depending on the type of dopant used, there can be positive charge carriers that flow in the opposite direction of that of electrons.
 In other cases, there can be both positive ions and negative electrons present at the same time as in a chemical battery.
 Therefore there will be confusion in the direction of flow of current.
-Hence a convention for the flow of current was introduced which states that the direction of flow of current is in the positive direction, i.e. opposite to that of the flow of electrons.
+Hence a convention for the flow of current was introduced, which states that the direction of flow of current is in the positive direction, i.e. opposite to that of the flow of electrons.

 Types of Electrical Current

 There are two basic types of Electrical Current depending on how they flow.

 Direct current (DC)